 decarbonize to represent retailers on soy

 Wed, 08 May 2013

-The state opening of the UK parliament was not the only event of note in Westminster, London today, 8th May 2013.
-The Retailers’ Soy Group held its inaugural meeting.
+The Retailers’ Soy Group held its inaugural meeting today, 8 May 2013.
 Retailers participating in the meeting included Ahold, Asda, Marks & Spencer, Migros, Sainsbury’s, Tesco, The Co-operative, Waitrose.